TheENGR/Bachellor-Party/BlackWidow/README.md

 ### Evasion
 Take 1/2 damage when failing a DEX save, none when succeeding
 ### Stillness of Mind
-Action to stop being Frightened or Charmed
+[Action](./../README.md#action) to stop being Frightened or Charmed
 ### Shadow Step
-Bonus Action to teleport up to 60 feet from a shadow to a shadow.
-Advanmtage on the first attack afterwards
+[Bonus Action](./../README.md#bonus-action) to teleport up to 60 feet from a shadow to a shadow.
+Advantage on the first attack afterwards
 ___
 ## Magic
 ### Cantrips, Unlimited